 He has regular appointments at a hospital in Siem Reap.
 Through Narith I invited his family members to gather at the Villa before he goes to the hospital so they can all stay in contact with him and each other.
 It's a peaceful place and they enjoy the garden and giant kitchen.
-He spent three nights in July in one of the guest rooms with his wife and 18 month old daughter.
+He spent three nights in one of the guest rooms with his wife and 18 month old daughter in July.

 Your own bedroom at Villa Khursani.
 Interested in spending part of your year in Siem Reap?
 You can have your own bedroom at Villa Khursani for one to three months (need not be consecutive) a year for as long as I live here.
 I spent 20 years in my Bangkok condo and 25 in my Victorian San Francisco townhouse, which tells you how much I love moving.
 And people in my family live to be very old.

 Unlike a hotel, where you are insulated from most culture and community, spending time in a place like Villa Khursani us a genuine slice-of-life experience, although we cannot promise a funeral next door to everyone.